We need complementary therapies as well as school medicine!

 medical electronics | ecg frequency calculation of the heart

-Likewise, Vedapulse calculates the energy field of the meridians of the Chinese medicine, which is treated as an ECG, and even the energy “aura” of human beings.
+Likewise, Vedapulse calculates the energy field of the meridians of the Chinese medicine, and even the energy “aura” of human beings.
 This allows the energy healer to orient his treatment optimally.
 Program extensions are among others.
 For yogis and dietary supplements and herbal medicines advisers and for aroma therapy. mind and body practices

 In one scientific study the dosha profiles (vata,pitta,kapha -balance) were measured with both Vedapulse and the traditional finger method.
 In 85% of cases the measurement gave same output.
-Some scientists say there is a difference between traditional measurement and Vedapulse measurement: Doing it traditionally you measure mechanical force, but doing it with Vedapulse you measure electrical voltage.
+Some scientists say there is a difference between traditional measurement and Vedapulse measurement.
+When doing it traditionally you measure mechanical force, but doing it with Vedapulse you measure electrical voltage.
 Well, they both reflect functioning of the heart.

-- Many of the complementary treatment variables that are considered to be huh are reduced to everyday heart
+Many of the complementary medicine variables that are considered to be huh are reduced to everyday ECG.

-- The most appropriate program for extensions is the needs of a very multi-choice treatment: Ayurveda, acupuncture, yoga, aromatherapy, herbal therapy, nutritional counseling, energy therapy, naturopath, personal trainer etc. etc.
+The most appropriate program extensions meet the needs of a very multi-choice treatment.
+There are extensions to Ayurveda, acupuncture, yoga, aromatherapy, herbal therapy, nutritional counseling, energy therapy, naturopath, personal trainer etc. etc.